lindsayaldous/a3web/README.md

 - Visakh Vijayan

 *** meeting 10am EST on Sat Nov 25 to finish this work distribution plan ***
+- outstanding changes to template (logo, CSS tweaks, robust comments, etc.)
+- assigning home page components
+- where/how to incorporate JS
+- internal deadlines for template changes, final copies of webpages, pre-submission checklist

 ## Tasks: